osg-htc/tutorial-ospool-minimap/README.md

       condor_submit minimap2_mapping.sub
       ```

+>[!CAUTION]
+>You may notice some jobs go on hold during your run.
+While job holds are typically associated with errors on the user's submission side, they can also be cause by errors on our side.
+If you notice jobs go on hold, you can use the command `condor_q -held` to print the hold error message.
+Some errors can be fixed by simply releasing the jobs, which re-queues the job for an additional attempt.
+Other errors may be indicitive or a typo or otherwise user error.
+If you're ever not sure what the error means, reach out to us at [support@osg-htc.org](mailto:support@osg-htc.org) and send us the `.log`, `.err`, `.out`, and `.sub` file as an attachment.

 ## Next Steps

 Now that you've completed the long-read minimap tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
 Here are some suggestions for what you can do next: